smokeyfro/website/content/about.md

 ---
-title:  My story
+title:  "My story"
-description: All about that guy called SmokeyFro, aka Chris Rault
+description: "All about that guy called SmokeyFro, aka Chris Rault"
-excerpt: My full name is Christopher Nicholas Rault, but I generally only get called Christopher when I'm in trouble.
+excerpt: "My full name is Christopher Nicholas Rault, but I generally only get called Christopher when I'm in trouble.
 Good ol Chris will do fine.
-I live off grid in the Garden Route of South Africa.
+I live off grid in the Garden Route of South Africa."
 slug: about
 draft: false
 searchTerms: about